utdata/csvkit-nicar/README.md

  26: code
 ```

-Take a look, using csvcut to look:
+Take a look, using csvcut to get columns of interest:

 `$ csvcut -c Location_Name,county joined.csv | csvlook`